Sleeping on an Incline: 5 Easy Ways to Elevate Your Sleep and Health

 Can I use regular pillows to achieve the incline?

 Not ideal.
-Regular pillows can slip and strain your neck.
-Wedge pillows or bed risers are safer and more comfortable.
+Loose pillows slip and strain your neck.
+Wedge pillows or risers are better.

 It can.
-Use non-slip mats or wedge systems with grip features to keep your mattress in place.
+Use non-slip mats or wedges with grip features.

-Yes!
-It may also improve circulation, reduce snoring, and help with sinus congestion and even mild sleep apnea.
+Yes—it may also improve circulation, reduce snoring, and ease sinus congestion.

 Maximizing Space: Clever Mirror Hacks for Small Bedrooms